Tracking room events with Webhooks

 With Webhooks you can set up user-defined callbacks triggered by meeting events.
-Use it to keep track of the number of users joining your meetings, or to verify that your hosts are joining on time.
+These are a great way to programmatically keep track of some of the events and actions happening around your meetings.

 Webhooks are managed from the "Configure" section of your account, so they need to be set up by an admin in your organization.